 Regardless of the seeding system used, the desired plant stand is identical.
 The optimal stand is 10 to 15 plants per square foot; the minimum stand is six to eight plants per square foot.
 Rice, like most grasses, has the ability to tiller or stool.
 This is why a somewhat satisfactory stand can be produced from as few as six to eight seedlings per square foot if proper cultural practices are used.
 Stands can be too thick as well as too thin.
 Excessively thick stands can often lead to increased disease pressure as well as spindly plants that may be susceptible to lodging.

 Under typical conditions in a drill-seeded system, about half of the seeds survive to produce a plant.
 Therefore, if the target rice stand is 10 to 15 plants per square foot, approximately 20 to 30 seeds per square foot will have to be planted.
-Use the information in Table 5 on the PDF to determine the pounds of seed per acre required to achieve the desired plant population.
+Use the information in Table 6 to determine the pounds of seed per acre required to achieve the desired plant population.

 When drill seeding, about 50 to 80 pounds of seed per acre are required.
 When water seeding or dry broadcasting, about 80 to 120 pounds of seed per acre are required.
 Refer to the plant growth regulator section for recommendations on reduced drill seeding rates when using seed treated with gibberellic acid.
 Use the higher rates when planting under less than optimum conditions.